-The Chairman welcomed the applicant to the meeting and introduced Members of the Sub-Committee and the attending officers and explained the protocol for the meeting.
+The Chairman welcomed the driver and their representative to the meeting and introduced Members of the Committee and the attending Officers and explained the protocol for the meeting.

-The applicant confirmed their name and address to the Sub Committee.
-The applicant confirmed receipt of the report and was content to proceed with no legal representation.
+The driver confirmed their name and address to the Committee.
+The driver confirmed receipt of the report and Committee procedure.
+The driver also confirmed that they were content to proceed without legal representation.